theogroup/ogroup.net/src/_posts/2018-04-03-clutch-announces-top-creative-and-design-companies-in-new-york-city-for-2018.md

       After their evaluation of hundreds of New York agencies, we are proud to announce our inclusion among the elite.
-Part of the methodology Clutch uses to determine its’ list is through verified client interviews.
+Part of the methodology Clutch uses to determine its list is through verified client interviews.
 These interviews give an honest look at the work we’ve done and the experience our clients have had.